mhulse/django-purr/README.md

 http://site.com/purr/business/delivery-only/italian/pizza/
 ```

-… the output will be:
+… the output will simply be:

 ```json
 {